The Most Effective Ways to Use LinkedIn

-What to Include in Your LinkedIn Profile When You're Unemployed
+How to Update Your LinkedIn Profile When You're Unemployed

-What to include in your LinkedIn profile when you are unemployed is an issue.
-That's because even though you might be unemployed, you want to present yourself in a positive light to prospective employers and to networking contacts.
-Here are tips for what to include in your profile when you're out of work.
+Updating your LinkedIn profile to reflect that you're unemployed can create an issue.
+Even though you might be unemployed, you must still present yourself in a positive light to prospective employers and to networking contacts.
+Click the link for tips on what to include in your profile when you're in between jobs.